greatroboticslab/HumanoidRobotTrainingData/vggt_baseline/README.md

+## Installation

+Simply follow the installation process below in	the original readme.

+# Original ReadMe

 ## Pointcloud Generation
 VGGT can be used to generate a 3D pointcloud from an image.
 The result will be saved as an .obj.